pumtamber/Pixel-Art-Maker/README.md

 ## Project Overview
 This project was a part of Udacity's [Introduction to Programming]((https://www.udacity.com/course/intro-to-programming-nanodegree--nd000).)

-In this project, I have use front-end programming skills.
+In this project, I have use front-end programming skills like HTML, CSS, Python, and Javascript.

 ## Why this Project